 The path forward

-For industries like textiles, fertilizers, food, and education, the changes could mean better cash flow, improved competitiveness, and more opportunities to grow.
+For industries like textiles, fertilizers, food, and education, the changes mean better cash flow, improved competitiveness, and more opportunities to grow.

 As India faces global economic challenges, GST 2.0 shows the government’s intent to keep tax policies responsive and practical.
 The focus now is on optimisation, not just implementation—helping businesses thrive while supporting the country’s growth journey.

-Key Takeaways from GST 2.0 Reforms
+Key takeaways from GST 2.0 reforms